enyakuo/enyakuo.github.io/README.md

 <h1>E. Enya Kuo</h1>
 I am a social psychology Ph.D. student at Yale University.
-My research interests broadly include intergroup relations, political psychology, and stigma-based solidarity.
+My research interests broadly include intergroup relations and political psychology.
 I work with Dr. Jennifer Richeson in the <a href="https://spcl.yale.edu/">Social Perception & Communication Lab </a> and with Dr. Michael Kraus in the <a href="https://www.csinequality.com/">Contending with Societal Inequality Lab</a>.
 My work is supported by the National Science Foundation Graduate Research Fellowship.
 Pronouns: she/her.
 <br>
 <br>
 [<a href="https://app.box.com/s/bbfd9v8tq9edwsv5imysmn9i9nw4yu8d">CV</a>]